Last Updated on April 18, 2026

 Everyone who has ever used Microsoft Windows has had a program freeze up on there and if you say you have not then your computer must stay off 24/7!
 If you are lucky the program will just close itself after freezing up and you won’t lose any data.
 But sometimes you aren’t that lucky and have to force close the program.

 But then again sometimes even these methods don’t work and you need to take things to the next level.
 This is where Taskkill comes into play.
 Taskkill is an executable you run from a command prompt and its used to end a process or task by process ID (PID) or image name.
-To find the PID or image name you can run tasklist from a command prompt to show you the same information you can get from Task Manager but tasklist will show you multiple instances of the same task so the list will be much longer.
+To use taskkill, you first need to identify the target.
+You can do this by running the tasklist command.
+This generates a text-based list of every running process.
+In 2026, it is often easier to use PowerShell or the Windows Terminal and run Get-Process, which provides a much more readable and searchable list of running applications.

 Now keep in mind that Taskkill has many different parameters you can use besides image name and PID.
 If you run taskkill /? you will see the parameter list and other switches you can run to fine tune things such as connecting to a remote system, running taskkill as a different users and killing any child processes along with the one you are trying to kill.
 At the bottom it will even show you some examples.